Frequently Asked Questions

 Household Air Pollution around 4 million globally, 1 million in India

-From this period onwards I have had a heightened sense of the ecological requirements of sustainable living, and have been interested in promoting this wherever possible.
+I developed a heightened sense of the ecological requirements for sustainable living, and have been interested in promoting this wherever possible.
 My extended periods of work and travel in the Himalayas has naturally overlapped with this interest, hence my involvement in various ecological programs in the mountains.

 What impact do you see for these projects and over what timeframes?

-In simple terms, our mission with the Himalayan Rocket Stove is to save 1million trees over the coming 10 years.
+In simple terms, our mission with the Himalayan Rocket Stove Company is to save at least 1 million trees over the coming 10 years and hopefully far more than that.
 There will be additional side benefits that I hope will be measurable, such as reduced impact on women’s health by reducing the heavy loads of wood they carry.
 Reduced input of CO2 to the atmosphere, as well as reduced black carbon on the glaciers.

-With regards to the Smokeless Chulla Project, the mission is to reduce global HAP (Household Air Pollution) mortality rates by 1 million per year over the coming 10 years, although due to the time lag related to the impacts on health, this figure might take a bit longer to achieve.
+With regards to the Smokeless Cookstove Revolution, the mission is to reduce global HAP (Household Air Pollution) mortality rates by 1 million per year over the coming 10 years, although due to the time lag related to the impacts on health, this figure might take a bit longer to achieve.
 But we will try!